Results 1 - 10

 - Add to MetaCart

 We present a data structure and an algorithm for efficient and exact interference detection amongst complex models undergoing rigid motion.
-The algorithm is applicable to all general polygonal models.
-It pre-computes a hierarchical representation of models using tight-fitting oriented bounding box trees (OBBTrees).
-At runtime, the algorithm traverses two such trees and tests for overlaps between oriented bounding boxes based on a separating axis theorem, which takes less than 200 operations in practice.
+The algorithm is applicable to all general polygonal and curved models.
+It pre-computes a hierarchical representation of models using tight-fitting oriented bounding box trees.
+At runtime, the algorithm traverses the tree and tests for overlaps between oriented bounding boxes based on a new separating axis theorem, which takes less than 200 operations in practice.
 It has been implemented and we compare its performance with other hierarchical data structures.
-In particular, it can robustly and accurately detect all the contacts between large complex geometries composed of hundreds of thousands of polygons at interactive rates.
+In particular, it can accurately detect all the contacts between large complex geometries composed of hundreds of thousands of polygons at interactive rates, almost one order of magnitude faster than earlier methods.

 ROC Graphs: Notes and Practical Considerations for Researchers